 A three-element vector of Cartesian coordinates in meters.
 In this case, each vector starts at the origin and lies along the specified points on the X, Y, and Z axis.

 Two points in space as three-element vectors of Cartesian coordinates.
 In this case, the antenna rotates along the line joining the two points space.

-A string input for simple rotations around the principal planes, X, Y, or Z.
+A string input describing simple rotations around the principal axis, X, Y, or Z.